bug400/capasm/INSTALL.md

 It is recommended to use the [ANACONDA platform](https://www.continuum.io) to install CAPASM and the required Python software and keep them up to date.

-Note: dependent on the operating systems the python version 3 interpreter may becalled either *python* or *python3*.
+Note: dependent on the operating systems the Python version 3 interpreter may be called either *python* or *python3*.

 Installation with the ANACONDA platform
 ---------------------------------------

 Anaconda is a Python distribution widely used in Data Science applications.
-It provides an Python environment that is easy to install and maintain on Windows, mac OS and Linux.
+It provides a Python environment that is easy to install and maintain on Windows, macOS and Linux.
 The Anaconda cloud gives access to more than 1000 Python applications.

-The Anaconda distribution installs more then 150 Python packages on your computer which are not needed to run CAPASM.
-Therefore it is recommended to use the Miniconda installer instead which only provides Python and the Anaconda package manager.
+The Anaconda distribution installs more than 150 Python packages on your computer which are not needed to run CAPASM.
+Therefore, it is recommended to use the Miniconda installer instead which only provides Python and the Anaconda package manager.